rxlabz/flutter_video_launcher/README.md

 # VideoLauncher

-Usage
+## Usage

-To use this plugin, add path_provider as a dependency in your pubspec.yaml file.
+To use this plugin, add video_launcher as a dependency in your pubspec.yaml file.

-Example
+## Example

 After importing 'package:video_launcher/video_launcher.dart' the directories can be queried as follows